 Fly into Baltra Island and then drive to Puerto Ayora, dotted with colorful homes and the pangas (small boats) of local fishermen.
 Arrive at the Red Mangrove's Aventura Lodge to drop off your bags and enjoy a nice lunch.
-After lunch, head to El Garrapatero beach.
-Surrounded by beautiful mangrove trees, the beach is home to an incredible array of birds.
-You can also find marine iguanas, shrimp, Galapagos penguins, oystercatchers and patillos amongst the white sands and clear blue water.
-A freshwater lake nearby is home to even more tropical animals, such as herons, grebes, and many varieties of shore birds.
-Enjoy the chance to swim and snorkel in one of Santa Cruz's most peaceful and tranquil settings.
-Return to the lodge in time for dinner.
+After lunch, head to Los Gemelos.
+Los Gemelos is a wonderful introduction to the unique nature of the Galapagos Islands.
+Visit an enormous collapsed lava chambers and Primicias, a private reserve where giant tortoises roam free.
+Enjoy the chance to swim and snorkel before returning to the lodge in time for dinner.

 Ascend by vehicle to the highlands of Santa Cruz Island.
 See the "Los Gemelos" (enormous, collapsed lava chambers) and walk in the remaining Scalesia forest.
 The forest is home to the Vermilon flycatchers and assorted finches.
 You will visit the Giant Tortoises Reserve to view these reptiles in their natural habitat; a unique experience!